 Our department offers individualized attention larger schools can't.

 With the small class sizes and low student to faculty member ratio, our students have a one-on-one relationship with their academic advisor.
-Physics, Engineering, & Astronomy is a student-focused department with an emphasis on undergraduate research with Bachelors degrees in Physics and Engineering Physics and minors in Physics and Astronomy.
+Physics, Engineering, and Astronomy is a student-focused department with an emphasis on undergraduate research with Bachelors degrees in Physics and Engineering Physics and minors in Physics and Astronomy.
 There are 70 majors and 10 full-time faculty.
 Active research areas include Astronomy, Computational Science, Engineering, and Materials Science.

 Physics is the study of the underlying properties of nature from the mind-bogglingly huge, like galactic superclusters, to the unimaginably small, like the fundamental constituents of matter.
 It is the foundation of every science and is responsible for some of the greatest discoveries and inventions of our time, like lasers, solar cells and hybrid cars.